skyzyx/rg35xx-garlicos-macos-instructions/README.md

     brew install --cask gdisk
     ```

 1. Use `diskutil` (installed by default on macOS) to view the list of mounted drives and look for the microSD card path.
-I have _several_ external hard drives, and mine was `/dev/disk11` with had four partitions.
+I have _several_ external hard drives, and mine was `/dev/disk11` with 4 partitions.

     > **NOTE:** If you paid attention to the _Location_ column in _balenaEtcher_ when you were selecting a disk target, this will be the _same location_.